mkenlo/Popular-Movies/README.md

 # Popular Movies
-This is an Android appte a
+This is an Android app